mikegazzaruso/autodub/README.md

 - **FFmpeg** for audio and video processing
 - **Cache System** for reusing previously generated voice latents and models
 - **Apple Silicon Support** for hardware acceleration on M1/M2/M3 Macs
+- **CUDA Support** for hardware acceleration on Windows and Linux with NVIDIA GPUs

 **Note:** Lip-sync support is planned for future releases.